astrophys/encryption-bingo/README.md

         python3 src/encrypt.py encrypt WORD
     ```
    where `WORD` is an entry drawn from `wordlist.txt`
-5. Write the encrypted message on a white board and let the kids decrypt it, marking off
+5. Write the encrypted message on a white board and let the kids decrypt it using cipher.pdf,
-   entries as they go.
+   marking off entries as they go.